 What Do People Want to See in Chicago’s Next eTOD Plan?

 Transit-oriented development (TOD) anchors vibrant communities around transit stops.
 When homes, offices, retail, and other amenities are located nearby, people can spend less time and money getting to all the places in their daily lives.
 Equitable transit-oriented development (eTOD) takes this a step further by making sure that the benefits of living and working near transit are available to people of all races and income levels.
 For the past three years, CNT has been working with Elevated...
-Continue reading »
+Read the rest of this entry »

 Recovery and Resilience

 During disasters, we focus on crisis management: treating the sick and providing the basic services we need to survive.
 Right now, we need support for the frontline public health workers and emergency service providers who are dealing with this crisis firsthand, and economic assistance for the retail and hospitality and service workers who have lost their jobs.
 We applaud the foundations and individuals who are giving generously to these necessary causes.
 I am not the first person to note...
-Continue reading »
+Read the rest of this entry »

 Advocacy Perspective on the History of Equity in Transportation

 At this year's Transportation Research Board's (TRB) meeting, twelve TRB committees came together to sponsor a session entitled, "Equity Reframed: Looking Back and Planning Ahead."
 The focus was to review historical milestones and forecast future opportunities to eliminate systemic barriers to full equity by marginalized communities and to provide more equitable access to transportation services.
 As a speaker, I had the opportunity to share CNT’s perspective.
 Our session ...
-Continue reading »
+Read the rest of this entry »

 Tech Challenge Participants Address the Question: "Is there a high cost to being poor?"

 On December 10, 2019, CNT’s tech challenge participants presented their final project results.
 Students from UIC and IIT partnered with three community groups – Austin Coming Together (ACT), Community Organizing and Family Issues (COFI), and Dr. Pedro Albizu Campos High School – to answer one guiding question: Is there a high cost to being poor?
 To answer this question community groups picked a topic most pressing to their community members.
 Are absentee landlords a problem in Austin...
-Continue reading »
+Read the rest of this entry »